-ETS provides assessments for use in high-stakes environments for all ages and diverse audiences.
+ETS measures the power of learning for all ages and diverse audiences through the development and administration of fair and valid assessments.
 We understand the unique requirements of large-scale assessment programs and how they differ from other types of assessments.

 Our current program list includes large-scale and custom assessments:

 ETS developed and administered an array of statewide assessments for public school and university students and has recently been named the designated contractor on a number of upcoming statewide assessments.

 ETS works with the state of Maryland to develop, administer, score and evaluate High School tests in English, Government, Biology and Algebra/Data Analysis.

 ETS creates, distributes and scores assessments in math, science and reading for a large data-driven high school reform program, HSTW, run by the Southern Regional Education Board.

 ETS manages the Program Integration and STAAR components of the Texas assessment program.
 The Program Integration component includes coordinating activities associated with the student assessment program.
 The STAAR component includes all testing activities related to the STAAR 3–8 and End of Course (EOC) assessments.

 ETS provides development for the Tennessee summative assessments in grades 3–8 in English-language Arts, Mathematics and Science.
 The assessments are designed to support NCLB accountability, and more than 450,000 students participate in this program each spring.